Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention: Experiments and Results

-The used dataset is LIDC-IDRI \cite{armato2011lung}, which has 2635 annotated lung nodules with malignancy labels.
-We extract 1859 lung nodules, and calculate the intersection and union of annotations through their multiple annotations.
-To comprehensively evaluate the network, we use five-cross validation in this study.
-We split the dataset into five folds and ensure each fold has the same malignant/benign nodule distributions.
-Our network is built on PyTorch \cite{paszke2019pytorch}.
+This study uses LIDC-IDRI \cite{armato2011lung} dataset, which has 2635 annotated lung nodules with malignancy labels.
+We extract 1859 nodules with multiple annotations (more than 1) and their annotations' union and intersection.
+We use five-cross validation in this study and ensure each fold has the same malignant/benign nodule distributions.
+We use the Stochastic Gradient Descent with Warm Restarts (SGDR) \cite{2016SGDR} to optimize parameters and build the network with PyTorch.
 All experiments are run on a GPU of NVIDIA Tesla V100.
+The UGS-Net needs 23 GB GPU memory, and is trained with 150 epochs.
+The batch size is set as 32.
+More details can be found in supplementary materials.
+We will release the source code for both data pre-processing and the proposed network.

+This paper uses Dice, IoU, and NSD as the evaluation metrics.
+For the convenience of explanation, we temporarily define the ground truth as $G$ and segmentation result as $S$.
+Dice is used to calculate the similarity of $G$ and $S$.
+IoU is the ratio of $G$ and $S$ \cite{diceiouweichen,8576421}.
+Normalized surface Dice (NSD) \cite{ma2021abdomenct} is used to evaluate how close $G$ and $S$ are to each other at a specified tolerance $\tau$.
+The NSD is defined as: